SingTel sees more deals to boost digital content

-SINGAPORE Singapore Telecommunications Ltd (STEL.SI), Southeast Asia's largest telecoms firm, said on Thursday it expects to make a fairly large number of acquisitions to gain access to digital content but may incur some start-up losses.
+SINGAPORE May 10 Singapore Telecommunications Ltd, Southeast Asia's largest telecoms firm, said on Thursday it expects to make a fairly large number of acquisitions to gain access to digital content but may incur some start-up losses.

 SingTel, which posted slightly higher quarterly earnings earlier on Thursday, has been trying to develop services and content it can bundle with its mobile phone services to differentiate itself from other providers.